 Cycling past the salt gardens of Secovlje where on enormous surfaces and through natural vaporisation, sea salt is recovered, you cross over the border into Croatia.
 For a distance, the route goes through the Croatian part of Istria, the largest peninsula on the Adriatic with its slightly hilly terrain on the way to Porec, the most important coastal city on the west coast of Istria.
 It is certainly worth a visit to Euphrasian-Basilica which has been taken up by UNESCO as a World Cultural Heritage Site.

-If you wish to return to Venice then the final crowning of the tour is the optional return ferry boat to Venice.
+At the end of your tour you can catch the optional ferry to Venice, this could be the final crowning concluding the week-long bike tour.
 From the boat, you can sit back and review again the saddled distance covered as the boat continues on route to the lagoon city.
 A boat leaves Poreč approx. 8 am and arrives at an estimated time of 10h30 in Venice, please check to verify timetables at www.venezialines.com.

 By Plane To Venice airport.